 But as a practical matter, for most people, giving an income estimate that is off by $1,000 or so will not have much effect.
-You might help yourself come up with a good estimate by looking at your 2017 or 2016 tax return and thinking about likely changes, such as a promotion or changes in overtime.
+You might help yourself come up with a good estimate by looking at last year's tax return and thinking about likely income changes for this year, such as a promotion or changes in overtime compensation.
 You might also get a reasonable idea by thinking about weekly income or monthly income, and multiplying.
 But be careful how you do this.
 The income that counts is your "adjusted gross income" (AGI) (with some minor adjustments).
 That is not the same as your take-home pay.
 AGI is before taxes; take-home pay is after withholding taxes.
 You need your estimate to be before taxes.
-You can also look at the W-2 statements that you get from employers in early 2018 to help compute 2018 taxes, or even pay stubs from employers.
+You can also look at pay stubs from employers, or the W-2 statements that you got from employers earlier this year to help calculate next year's taxes.

 How is the income figure used to calculate premium subsidies?

 Your dollar income figure will be used, along with your family size, to determine at what percent of the poverty level your family is.
-For example, a husband and wife with an income of $32,920 is classified as just over 200 percent of the poverty level in 2018.
+For example, a husband and wife with an income of $35,000 is classified as just over the 200 percent of the poverty level in 2022.
 Where you are relative to the poverty level determines how much you will be expected to pay for insurance and how much subsidy you will get.
-For example, a family at 201 percent of the poverty level will be expected to pay no more than 5.04% of its income to get insurance coverage in the second-lowest-cost Silver-level plan available to it.
-It will get a premium subsidy (tax credit) equal to the difference between 5.04% of its income and the premium of the second-lowest-premium silver-level plan on in Vermont Health Connect.
-For a Vermont couple with two 40 year-olds and $33,000 in income, for example, that would be a subsidy of about $13,248 per year.
+For example, a family at 201 percent of the poverty level will be expected to pay no more than 0.54% of its income to get insurance coverage in the second-lowest-cost silver-level plan available through Vermont Health Connect.
+For a Vermont couple with an income of $35,000, for example, that would be a subsidy of $17,800 per year

 What if I overestimate or underestimate my income when using this website?